HannahEmnett/InspectorBaxter/README.md

 ## MoveIt Node

 #### Overview
 This node contains all of the necessary code for moving Baxter.
 Utilizing functions from Mike Ferguson's `moveit_python` package (linked [here](https://github.com/mikeferguson/moveit_python)), the node uses path planning, including collision detection, to reach the goal.
+To run this node, download his package located [here](https://github.com/mikeferguson/moveit_python.git) and save it in the same directory as the package above.

 #### Instructions

 First, ensure Baxter starts in the neutral position.
 ```
 >>rosrun InspectorBaxter move_neutral.py